osohq/oso/new-docs/content/any/getting-started/policies/index.md

     resource.submitted_by = actor;
 ```

-This rule only matches a query whose third argument is an instance
+This rule only matches an `allow` query whose third argument is an
-of the `Expense` class, and so we may safely access fields we know
+instance of the `Expense` class, and so we may safely access fields
-exist in such instances.
+we know exist in such instances.
 These type restrictions are called
-_specializers_, and we say that, e.g., the `resource` argument
+_specializers_, and we say that, e.g., the `resource` parameter
 is _specialized_ on the `Expense` class.

 You may specialize on any argument; if our actors were instances